djeada/Numerical-Methods/notes/7_ordinary_differential_equations/runge_kutta.md

 ## Runge-Kutta Method

-The Runge-Kutta method is one of the most commonly used methods for numerical integration of ordinary differential equations (ODEs).
-It is a family of implicit and explicit iterative methods, which include the well-known routine called the Euler Method, and the 2nd-order (also known as Heun's method) and 4th-order Runge-Kutta methods.
+The Runge-Kutta method is part of a family of iterative methods, both implicit and explicit, which are frequently employed for the numerical integration of ordinary differential equations (ODEs).
+This family encompasses widely recognized methods like the Euler Method, Heun's method (a.k.a., the 2nd-order Runge-Kutta), and the 4th-order Runge-Kutta method.

 ## Mathematical Formulation

-The standard form of the first-order ODE used by the Runge-Kutta methods is:
+The first-order ODE that is typically used in the Runge-Kutta methods takes the following form:

 $$ \frac{du}{dt} = f(t, u), $$

-where $u$ is the unknown function of time $t$, and $f$ is a function of $t$ and $u$.
+In this equation, $u$ is the unknown function of time $t$ that we are aiming to solve for, and $f$ is a function of $t$ and $u$.

-The general form of the 4th order Runge-Kutta method is:
+The general formulation of the 4th order Runge-Kutta method is presented below:

 $$k_1 = \Delta t \cdot f(t, u),$$
 $$k_2 = \Delta t \cdot f\left(t + \frac{\Delta t}{2}, u + \frac{k_1}{2}\right),$$